-Complete details on the Fulbright U.S. Student Program (FUSP) competition is now open!
+The 2020-2021 Fulbright U.S. Student Program (FUSP) competition is now open!
 Complete details are available on the FUSP website.

 We have copies of project & personal statements from previous UW-Madison Fulbright recipients available for review in 301 Ingraham Hall.
 Ask for them at the front desk.

 Questions can be sent to Mark Lilleleht, UW-Madison Fulbright Program Advisor, by email or phone, 608.265.6070.
 Mark is available to meet to discuss the Fulbright program, application process, your specific interests, etc!